Annual Conference details are in the News items below. Book your place

 This website provides information about the WCCM UK community.
 For information about the work of the communities in other parts of the world, see www.wccm.org.

-The Summer 2017 issues of the UK Newsletter meditation news and the International Newsletter Meditatio are now available here as PDF downloads.
-The Christian Meditation Trust is generously supporting printing the next 4 issues in colour and we have have taken the opportunity to refresh the layout.
-Printed copies were posted in the last week of July.
+The Spring 2020 issues of the UK Newsletter meditation news and Meditatio are now available here as PDF downloads.
+Printed copies to be posted to subscribers by the middle of February.

-The online version is normally available at least a week before the printed version!
-If you would like to swap, please contact the UK Office (email: email@example.com) and ask to be added to the Newsletter email distribution list and removed from the mailing list.
+The online edition is normally available several weeks before the printed copies!
+If you would like to be notified when it is on the website, please contact the UK Office (email: firstname.lastname@example.org) and ask to be added to the Newsletter email distribution list.

 About Christian meditation